 These pages are for school children, from 6 and over.

 Your fundraising can change the future.
-Dementia shatters lives and leaves millions heartbroken.
-But every pound you raise brings us closer to a cure to defeat the diseases that cause the condition.
+Dementia affects lots of lives and leaves people heartbroken.
+But every pound you raise brings us closer to finding a way to make life better for everyone affected by dementia.

-Our fundraising pages are packed with ideas about how schools and young people can make the breakthroughs possible.
+Our fundraising pages are packed with ideas about how schools and young people can fundraise to make breakthroughs possible.

-The content here is managed by Alzheimer’s Research UK, following the principles of the Information Standard to ensure it is accurate, evidence-based and up-to-date.
-The sponsors provided financial support for the project and had no influence over the content of these pages.
+These webpages are managed by Alzheimer’s Research UK, following the principles of the Patient Information Forum PIF Tick.
+This ensures it is accurate, evidence-based and up-to-date.
+The sponsors provided financial support for the creating of this website but had no influence over the content of these pages.

 We are grateful for everyone who helped in the development of this site.
 Special thanks to: